5 ways to celebrate Filipino-American History Month (FAHM)

 3. Art

-Perhaps the easiest way to learn more about Filipino-American History is through different art forms, like in museums, books, music, dance, etc. Some of my favorite books, just to learn more about experiences, but also more about Filipino-American culture are: The Body Papers, Arsenic and Adobo, and America is not the Heart.
+Perhaps the easiest way to learn more about Filipino-American History is through different art mediums, such as paintings, photography, books, music, dance, etc. Some of my favorite books, just to learn more about experiences, but also more about Filipino-American culture are: The Body Papers, Arsenic and Adobo, and America is not the Heart.

 There is an extensive list of books by Filipino-American authors, which can be found here.